veniamin-ilmer/math/balanced-ternary-logic/readme.md

 Let's try to define the carry as AND.

-Now, to make the a bit more complicated, if we were to implement a full adder, we can copy the binary logic gates:
+Now, to make the a bit more complicated, if we were to implement a full adder, we can copy the binary logic gates, however they require an OR.

-* Sum = A XOR B XOR Old Carry
-* New Carry = (A AND B) OR (Old Carry OR (A XOR B)

-To do this with balanced ternary, although we can use our AND and XOR gates, we would need to define what is OR.

-After a bit of experimentation, I have defined OR as follows:
+Using intuition and a bit of experimentation, I have defined OR as follows:

 | OR | - | 0 | + |
 |:-:|:-:|:-:|:-:|